-An old adage said: “who does not know invent” and this is precisely what happens with regard to the positioning of the cleat under the shoe.
+An old proverb says: “who does not know, creates”.
+This is precisely what happens to the positioning of the cleat under the footwear.

-First of all it is good to define the objective that consists in positioning the axis of the pedal exactly at the point of balance of the foot.
+First of all, it is good to define the aim, which consists in correctly positioning the axis of the pedal exactly at the balance point of the foot.

-How to find the balance point of the foot?
+How can you find the balance point of the foot?

-Technically it corresponds to the line orthogonal to the longitudinal axis of the foot, at the midpoint of the circle arch formed by all the heads of the metatarsal bones.
+Technically, it corresponds to the orthogonal line to the longitudinal axis of the foot, corresponding to the midpoint of the arch of the circle formed by all the heads of the metatarsal bones.

-In simpler terms, just behind the head of the first metatarsal.
+In simple terms, it is located a little behind the head of the first metatarsal bone.

-Even if this concept, more or less, is known by all the operators in the sector, it remains the big problem of how to identify this point on the sole of the shoe to align the cleat and consequently the pedal axis.
+Even though this concept is more or less known by all the people who work in this branch, the problem of how to identify this point on the footwear’s sole in order to align the cleat and consequently the pedal axis, lasts.

-- Measure the position of the cleat starting from the outer perimeter of the shoe, the shoes often have plastic or leather inserts that alter the external dimensions of the shoe
+- Measure the position of the cleat starting from the outer perimeter of the footwear.
+The shoes often have plastic or leather inserts which alter their external dimensions.

-- Measure the cleats starting from the base or the apex, in the current cleats on the market the pedal axis goes to a different point model by model
+- Measure the cleats starting from the base or the tip.
+The pedal axis of the cleats on the market passes through a point which is differently located in each model.

-- Detect the first metatarsal with the foot slipped into the shoe but with the foot resting on the heel, the foot when it is in support of the avampodalic stiffens and shortens.
+- Search for the first metatarsal bone with the foot resting on the heel and not with the foot putted on the shoe.
+If the foot is in avampodalic support, it stiffens and shortens itself.

-- detect the measurements of the foot and, through a simple algorithm, identify the distance from the heel of the equilibrium point;
+- Detect the foot’s measurements and, through a simple algorithm, identify the distance from the heel’s balance point;

-- return the distance on the shoe starting from inside the heel of the shoe
+- Record the distance on the shoe, starting from the inside of the heel of the shoe.

-- make the point of balance of the foot identified on the sole of the shoe coincide with the axis of the pedal identified on the
+- Make the balance point of the foot (located on the footwear’s sole) coincide with the axis of the pedal (located on the cleat).